-The School of Architecture participates in the University-wide Assistant in Instruction Program.
-An Assistantship in Instruction (AI) is an appointment in which a graduate student receives a stipend and a tuition contribution for teaching.
+The School of Architecture participates in the University-wide Assistant-in-Instruction Program.
+An Assistant-in-Instruction (AI) is an appointment in which a graduate student receives a stipend and a tuition contribution for teaching.
 Students appointed to AIs may be involved in some combination of classroom teaching, laboratory supervision, and grading in undergraduate courses

 AI hours and their distributions for each course are determined by Princeton University's Office of the Dean of Faculty.
 Every year, the School of Architecture offers an average of 50 Assistant in Instruction (AI) positions to our graduate students.
 Opportunities range from studio assistantships to lecture courses and seminars.

 The number of AI hours for each course varies according to the type of course and enrollment.
 The number of AI hours assigned to a course is determined by the University and it is consistent across departments.
 Each course may have up to 6 AI-hours available, which translates to about 20 actual hours of work.
 Architecture positions are advertised in late summer and late fall.
 You may also find AI positions outside the School of Architecture on the Graduate School AI Job Posting website.